Geritychina/ProgrammingPath/README.md

 Enhance expertise in web development, including API integration and the use of modern frameworks like React and other technologies.

-👉For React ❗ Don't forget to install node_modules locally! 🔺 --
+👉For React ❗
+--

+🔺Required files: <br>
+--
+node_modules

+--

 Made with love by Gergana ™